essenmitsosse/pawel-ai/README.md

 * **inherited:** yes
 * **value:** time in miliseconds for each character.

-If applied to an element, that is not a character, the value will be inherited by its children, thereby setting all characters of an element to a certain typespeed
+If applied to an element, that is not a character, the value will be inherited by its children, thereby setting all characters of an element to a certain typespeed.
+If applied to a `del` element, only the deletion will be set to the given value

 ### `delayend`